Tuition Tax Receipt (T2202A) FAQs

 - You may have outstanding fees.
 T2202A forms will only be issued for eligible amounts that have been paid.

-If the points above do not apply to your situation and your tuition tax form still doesn't reflect the amount of tuition and fees you paid, contact TRU: TRU on-campus students, email email@example.com, TRU-OL students, email firstname.lastname@example.org.
+If the points above do not apply to your situation and your tuition tax form still doesn't reflect the amount of tuition you paid, contact TRU: TRU on-campus students, email email@example.com, TRU-OL students, email firstname.lastname@example.org.

 This can happen if you were in a course that lasted less than 3 weeks, if the course is "non-transcriptable" (would not appear on a TRU transcript) or if your studies were not at the post-secondary level.